 Never heard of Waze?
 It’s a very popular app that’s extremely useful for skipping traffic.
 Where Google Maps pulls data from partner sources, Waze pulls information from other Waze users in real-time to allow you to best

-Google Maps is the third most used app.
-What beats it?
-YouTube and Facebook.
-All three apps are used by more people per day than traditional media, 482 minutes per day compared to 318 minutes per day.
+Google Maps is the most used app travel app.
+Google Maps, Facebook, and YouTube are used by more people per day than traditional media, 482 minutes per day compared to 318 minutes per day.
 If your business is not regularly updating and advertising on mobile apps, you are missing the largest percentage of your audience.

 WAYS TO OPTIMIZE YOUR STORE LISTING IN MAP APPS

 Log in and claim your store listings under a shared company owned email address.
 Avoid tying your listing to a single employee email.

 Google and Apple both have websites you can manage your listing, but Waze requires you to download the app, create a profile, and set up and claim your business.